What is Diamond Carat/Carat Weight

 Which Carat Weight Is Right For Me?

-Diamond prices jump at the full and Half-Carat weights.
-Diamonds below this weight costs less.
+3. Diamond prices jump at the full and Half-Carat weights.
+Diamonds below this weight cost less.
 Small size differences are impossible to detect.
-As the distribution of Carat weight is the entire diamond.
+The distribution of Carat weight is the entire diamond.
 Check here 1ct Diamond price

 Not all settings will fit all diamond Carats or shapes.
 If you have already selected a setting, check the diamond specifications of your ring or ask us for help.
 If you have any special jewelry customization requests feel free to contact us.
 We can make almost every type of diamond jewelry design.